preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-controlled-4.png

-The "Classic" Paging results a navigation at the bottom of the list:
+The "Classic" Paging results in a navigation at the bottom of the list:

 .. image:: document-rollup-controlled-5.png